gaia-platform/GaiaPlatform/production/inc/db/README.md

 # production/inc/db
-This folder contains the public interface for the database engine.
+This folder contains the public internal interface for the database engine.